ossdhaval/mysite/source/while-coding/git-commands-notes.md

 4587  02/02/22 11:26:08 git pull origin main
 ```

-### how to sign commits that you have already pushed to Github
+### (not recommended) how to sign commits that you have already pushed to Github

+#### Recommended

+ - One way which is not recommended is to amend the commits and force push.
+But this will rewrite the history.
+So, not suggestable.
+ - Second approach is to create a new branch, cherry-pick all commits of the old branch to new branch and sign them in the process
+ - create a new PR for merging and close old PR without merging
+ - Above steps in more details
+ - go to intellij and switch to `main`
+ - git pull
+ - git branch new-branch
+ - git switch new-branch
+ - git cherry-pick -S 2493781^..c5e9df3 (here the first commit sha is taken from first commit of the old PR and the second sha is last commit)
+ - push this branch and create a new PR
+ - close old PR

+#### Not recommended (uses force push)

  Reference: https://stackoverflow.com/questions/13043357/git-sign-off-previous-commits

  Remember that commit number will change when you do this.
 So, you'll have to force push to github.